 Eating a heavily processed diet is the major risk for magnesium deficiency as magnesium resides in chlorophyll molecule.
 Eating leafy greens and other magnesium-dense foods once in a while means that you are not getting enough of it from your diet.

-Magnesium is also lost through lack of sleep, prescription drug use (fluoride, statins, antibiotics), stress, and alcohol consumption.
-All of these factors affect large percentage of Americans, so the fact that 50-80% of Americans are deficient in magnesium doesn’t come as surprise.
+Magnesium is also lost through lack of sleep, prescription drug use (fluoride, statins, antibiotics), stress, and alcohol consumption.?
+All of these factors affect large percentage of Americans, so the fact that 50-80% of Americans are deficient in magnesium doesn?t come as surprise.

-Some of the earliest signs of magnesium deficiency include muscle spasms, migraines, headaches, fatigue, weakness, nausea, vomiting, and loss of appetite.
+Some of the earliest signs of a deficiency include muscle spasms, migraines, headaches, fatigue, weakness, nausea, vomiting, and loss of appetite.
 Chronic magnesium deficiency can lead to problems like seizures, numbness, tingling, abnormal heart rhythms, coronary spasms, and personality changes.

 - Bok Choy